Jake Burger Player Props: Marlins vs. Rangers

-On Saturday, Jake Burger (.333 on-base percentage in past 10 games, 51 points above season-long percentage) and the Miami Marlins face the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 4:05 PM ET.
+Jake Burger -- with a slugging percentage of .688 in his past 10 games, including five home runs -- will be in action for the Miami Marlins versus the Texas Rangers, with Andrew Heaney on the mound, on August 6 at 2:35 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rangers.
+In his previous game, he notched a home run while going 1-for-3 against the Rangers.

 Jake Burger Game Info & Props vs. the Rangers